 A petition for an extension of time limit requires departmental and SEAS approval through the Director of Graduate Studies.
 The student must be currently making active progress towards the degree.
 The petition will be presented to the SEAS divisional committee for approval before being submitted to the Graduate School.
 The petition must clearly delineate reasons for the extension, present a schedule for progress and set a deadline for completion of the program.
 The extension of time limit is normally granted for a maximum period of one year.

-General information regarding graduation from the Graduate School may be found at this link.
+General information regarding graduation is available on the Graduate School's website.
 This includes information regarding deadlines, required forms, and a checklist of requirements.

 Additionally, all graduating students must complete the Departing Laboratory Student Checklist and submit this form with their signed M-form.